Estonia

 Current environmental issues affecting the Estonian people: air polluted with sulfur dioxide from oil-shale burning power plants in the northeast; however, the amounts of pollutants emitted to the air have fallen dramatically, and the pollution load of wastewater at purification plants has decreased substantially due to improved technology and environmental monitoring; Estonia has more than 1,400 natural and artificial lakes, the smaller of which in agricultural areas need to be monitored; coastal seawater is polluted in specific locations.

-Google maps Estonia
+Google Maps Estonia

 The capital and other divisions